SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 !!! note
         * The flex QOS is free of charge currently.
 The discount rate is subject to change.
-        * Variable-time jobs work with any QOS on Cori and Edison, but the charging discount is available only with the flex QOS on Cori KNL.
+        * Variable-time jobs work with any QOS on Cori, but the charging discount is available only with the flex QOS on Cori KNL.

 ### Annotated example - automated variable-time jobs